Battle of the Teutoburg Forest: Geopolitical situation

-After his return from Rome, Arminius became a trusted advisor to Varus, but in secret he forged an alliance of Germanic peoples that had traditionally been enemies.
+After his return from Rome to Gaul, Arminius became a trusted advisor to Varus, the governor of the newly created Roman province of Germania, even as he secretly constructed an alliance of Germanic peoples that had traditionally been enemies.
 These probably included the Cherusci, Marsi, Chatti, and Bructeri.
 These were some of the fifty Germanic tribes at the time.
-Using the collective outrage over Varus' tyrannous insolence and wanton cruelty to the conquered, Arminius was able to unite the disorganized groups who had submitted in sullen hatred to the Roman dominion, and maintain the alliance until the most opportune moment to strike.
-Following the transfer of eight of eleven legions present in Germania to the Balkans, only three legions faced the Germanic tribesmen.
-This represented the perfect opportunity for Arminius to defeat Varus.
-While Varus was on his way from his summer camp west of the River Weser to winter headquarters near the Rhine, he heard reports of a local rebellion, reports which had been fabricated by Arminius.
+Using the collective outrage over Varus' tyranny, insolence and cruelty to the conquered, Arminius was able to unite the disorganised groups who had submitted to Rome, and maintain the alliance until the most opportune moment to strike.
+Following Rome's transfer of forces to the Balkans, only three legions faced the Germanic tribesmen.
+This was the opportunity for Arminius to defeat Varus.
+While Varus was on his way from his summer camp west of the River Weser to winter quarters near the Rhine, he heard reports of a local rebellion; these had been fabricated by Arminius.
 Edward Shepherd Creasy writes that "This was represented to Varus as an occasion which required his prompt attendance on the spot; but he was kept in studied ignorance of its being part of a concerted national rising; and he still looked on Arminius as his submissive vassal".